jwlankhaar/opensong-greenscreen/README.md

 - Be sure to correctly configure the OpenSong API (*Settings* > *General Settings* > *System*) and the system network connection properties.
 - The greenscreen and text formatting can be configured in the CSS-file (`greenscreen.css`).
 Its default configuration uses an outline font for optimal legibility when the green filter is applied.
 - The URL to the OpenSong API is assumed to be on localhost (port 80), but this can easily be changed in the JavaScript code in the HTML-page (greenscreen.html).

+# TODO

+- Create a workaround for `external` slide type.
+- Check whether status is frozen and freeze current slide.